EsotericSquishyy/ergo/README.md

 - `correction(body)` — Content with red text, useful for correcting a previous assignment
 - `bookmark(title, info)` — Add additional information with small box.
 Particularly useful for recording dates and times
 - `equation-box(equation)` (`eqbox(equation)`) — Box an equation
-- `ergo-title-selector` — A selector controlling the style of the headers in the blocks
+- `ergo-title-selector` — A selector controlling the style of the blocks

 ## Local Installation (MacOS / Linux)